anjanayraina/Assignment4/README.md

 ## Batch Execution
 The contract provides a function to execute multiple transactions in a single call, provided that each transaction has the required number of confirmations.

-## Events
-The contract emits events for significant actions, such as when a transaction is submitted, confirmed, executed, or canceled, and when an owner is added or removed.
-These events facilitate off-chain monitoring and integration.

-## Access Control
-The contract uses OpenZeppelin's AccessControl for role-based permission management, allowing for flexible control over who can perform certain actions within the contract.

-## Reentrancy Protection
-The contract includes OpenZeppelin's ReentrancyGuard to prevent reentrancy attacks during the execution of transactions.

 ## Funding
 The contract can receive Ether directly to its address, which can then be managed through the multi-signature process.